 However, students from other countries that already offer free college don’t have much student loan debt, if any.
 Most of their costs are living expenses, books, and materials.

-Some students drop out because they do not have the ability to pay for tuition all four years.
+There are plenty of students who would love to go to college but simply can’t due to the excessive cost of attendance.
+And some even have to drop out because they do not have the ability to pay for tuition for all four years.
 In fact, over 50% of students drop out of public universities because they can’t afford it!
-79% also delay their graduations because they have to switch to part time or return at a later date due to costs.
+79% also delay their graduation because they have to switch to part-time or return at a later date due to costs.

-Making college free would eliminate this reason for not graduating.
-This, of course, would improve college graduation rates, as fewer students would feel the need to drop to part-time status or take a break from education for financial reasons.
+While there are grants and scholarship programs to help make college more affordable for these students, it sometimes isn’t enough and there’s only so much money to go around.
+Making college free could help eliminate this reason for not graduating.
+This could improve college graduation rates, as fewer students would feel the need to drop to part-time status or take a break from education for financial reasons.

 1. The Money Has to Come From Somewhere